Part-time farmer

 Some producers will measure success by achieving certain production

 goals.
-Marketing a 200 percent lamb crop would be a tremendous
+Marketing a 200 percent lamb crop would be a worthy

 accomplishment for most producers.
 Not losing a single lamb